top of page

 CONSULTANT

-For work protected under NDA, I am happy to discuss details regarding design problems, constraints, process, and implementation upon request in interviews.
+For work under NDA, details regarding problems, constraints, process, and implementation are available upon request in interviews.

 bottom of page